puricamaykol/node-instapago/README.md

 Node Instapago
 --------------

-Simple Instapago Client for NodeJs (On the works, still barebones... )
+Simple promise based [Instapago](http://instapago.com/) (payment service http://instapago.com/ ) Client for NodeJs.

 How to use it: